Lisa Berry: Career

 In 2019, Berry appeared as Detective Roberta Hanson in eight episodes of Slasher.
-From 2015-2020, Berry had a recurring role as Billie the Reaper (and the Death) for fourteen episodes of Supernatural alongside Jensen Ackles and Jared Padalecki.
+From 2015 to 2020, Berry had a recurring role as Billie the Reaper (and the Death) for fourteen episodes of Supernatural, alongside Jensen Ackles and Jared Padalecki.

 Berry has also appeared in commercials for the Nintendo Wii, Walmart and Quaker Oats.

+In 2022, she starred as Layla Barnes in season 3 of Ghostwriter.